davidperlaza14/holbertonschool-higher_level_programming/python-input_output/README.md

 ### [0-read_file.py](./0-read_file.py)
 * Write a function that writes a string to a text file (UTF8) and returns the number of characters written:
 ### [1.
 Write to a file](./1-write_file.py)
+* Write a function that writes a string to a text file (UTF8) and returns the number of characters written:

 ### [2.
 Append to a file]()
 * Write a function that appends a string at the end of a text file (UTF8) and returns the number of characters added: